kpath1999/gatechai/about.md

 includelink: true
 ---

-As a curious outsider looking into the world of artificial intelligence, I found myself fascinated by the research happening at Georgia Tech.
+As an outsider looking into the world of artificial intelligence, I found myself fascinated by the research happening at Georgia Tech.
 However, I quickly realized that the gap between academic papers and public understanding was vast.
 This realized sparked an idea: what if we could bridge this divide?
 Thus, the Georgia Tech AI Podcast was born.

 Our mission is simple yet ambitious - to make cutting-edge AI research accessible to everyone.
 We divide into the minds of top researchers at Tech who are shaping the future of the intelligence age.